They Knew: Victims Of Paedophile French Surgeon Blame Systemic Failure - UrduPoint

 Le Scouarnec was practising in the western town of Lorient in 2004 when the FBI alerted French authorities that he was among hundreds in France who had been consulting sex abuse images of children online.

-A court in nearby Vannes the following year handed him a suspended four-month jail sentence.
+A court in nearby Vannes handed him a suspended four-month jail sentence the following year.

 But by that time the doctor had already moved on to work in Quimperle, another town in the same region of Brittany.